oracle/node-oracledb/doc/api.md

 ##### <a name="sodaoperationclassterm"></a> 8.2.4.1.2 Terminal SodaOperation Methods

-Terminal SodaOperation methods operate on the set of documents that satisfy the criteria specified by previous non-terminal methods in the method chain.
+A terminal SodaOperation method operates on the set of documents that satisfy the criteria specified by previous non-terminal methods in the method chain.
 Only one terminal method can be used in each chain.